jdeguire/buildPic32Clang/README.md

 ## How to Run
-For now, this script can be run by opening up a terminal interface and running `./buildPic32Clang.py` (Unix/Linux/WSL/etc.) or `python3 .\buildPic32Clang.py` (Windows).
+For now, this script can be run by opening up a terminal interface and running `./buildPic32Clang.py` (Unix/Linux/WSL/etc.) or `python3 .\buildPic32Clang.py` (any of those + Windows).
+On Linux or Unix you might need to run `chmod +x ./buildPic32Clang.py` once before you run it for the first time.
 If you supply no  arguments when running it, a usable set of defaults will be used that will try to clone and build all of the projects this script can handle.

 On Windows, you will likely need to run this script from either the "Developer Command Prompt for VS 20xx" or the "Developer PowerShell for VS 20xx" if you need to build the toolchain.
 Do not run